schmalle/bcathome/Readme.md

  </security-realm>
  ```

-This step is needed to enable the access to the https certificate and also the trusted client cas.
+This step is needed to enable the access to the https certificate and also the trusted client CAs.

 N.B.
 In keycloak there exists an application realm with nearly the same entries, I have still added the additional "ssl-realm".